Could our child have ADHD?

 TIP#5: Try to shift your perspective of ADHD:

-Instead see it as a hindrance rather than an asset.
+Instead, see it as an asset rather than a hindrance.
 When you fully understand the intricacies and nuances associated with ADHD, you will begin to see the GIFTS that it can present to a child with it.

 In the work I do and with the training I have, I know exactly what I have to do in order to make sure that I can manage myself, control my frustrations and emotions so as to not strip my son of his self-esteem in the process of parenting him.
 Trust me.
 This is HUGE.
 I highly recommend that you read the blog post I wrote about this.
 It is titled: 7 Essential Steps To Support YOU To Support Your Child.
 It is quite possibly one of the most important things you can do for your child.
-I made the mistakes, have learned many things and share this with you in the hope that you can avoid this.
+I made the mistakes, have learned many things, and share this with you in the hope that you can avoid making the mistakes I did.

 I am hoping that in me sharing my story will serve you in many ways.
 To help you feel that it is not just you, you are not alone.
 That you learn something from me.
 And that you feel heard, seen, validated and supported.